Post Title Here

 Brief excerpt or summary of the post...

-When we receive a donation the books are sorted into 'A' and 'B' depending on their condition.
-The best of the best are 'A' - these are catalogued then shelved.
-The 'B' grade books have some small defect eg a name written on the end papers.
-These ones are not catalogued and if a school selects them, they know and understand about the defect.
+When we receive a donation, the books are sorted into 'A' and 'B' depending on their condition.
+The best of the best are 'A' — these are catalogued then shelved.
+The 'B' grade books have some small defect, e.g. a name written on the end papers.
+These books are not catalogued, and if a school selects them, they know and understand the defect.

 Click on the map to explore the schools we work with.